pokt-network/pocket/consensus/README.md

 The pace maker ensures minimum block production time with the aim to have a constant production pace.
 * Adding a delay instead of directly proposing a block makes the the process concurrent.
   * It ensures that the block proposal is done only once after each `NewRound` step
+* Minimum block production time behavior is automatically disabled when the consensus is in debug mode with manual mode enabled (Manual next view triggering)
 * When the leader gathers enough `NewRound` messages from replicas to propose a block, a first call to propose a block is made
   * The proposal attempt may happen before `MinBlockTime` which the `PaceMaker` will delay.
   * While delayed, more `NewRound` messages may come-in and the node will use the higher QC obtained by these late messages to propose the block (discards the previous QC).